hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### Decimal String Format

-Decimal SQL type is sent and received as strings.
+SQL `DECIMAL` type is sent and received as strings.

 #### Date String Format